nf-core/multiplesequencealign/docs/extending.md

 ## Adding an aligner

-This steps will guide you to include a new MSA tool into the pipeline.
-Once done, this will allow to systematically deploy and benchmark your tool against all others included in the pipeline.
+These steps will guide you to include a new MSA tool into the pipeline.
+Once done, this will allow you to systematically deploy and benchmark your tool against all others included in the pipeline.
+You are also welcome to contribute back to the pipeline if you wish.

 - [ ] **0.
 Create an nf-core module** for your tool.
 Instructions on how to contribute new modules [here](https://nf-co.re/docs/tutorials/nf-core_components/components).
 Use other modules (e.g. [famsa](https://github.com/nf-core/modules/tree/master/modules/nf-core/famsa/align)) as template.
 Ensure the output is in FASTA format.